Supranational union: Supranationalism in the European Union

 Historically the concept was introduced and made a concrete reality by Robert Schuman when the French Government agreed to the principle in the Schuman Declaration and accepted the Schuman Plan confined to specific sectors of vital interest of peace and war.
 Thus commenced the European Community system beginning with the European Coal and Steel Community.
-The six founder States (France, Italy, West Germany, the Netherlands, Belgium, Luxembourg) agreed on the goal: making "war not only unthinkable but materially impossible".
-They agreed about the means: putting the vital interests, namely coal and steel production, under a common High Authority, subject to common democratic and legal institutions.
+The six founder States (France, Italy, West Germany, the Netherlands, Belgium and Luxembourg) agreed on the goal: making "war not only unthinkable but materially impossible".
+They agreed on the means: putting the vital interests, namely coal and steel production, under a common High Authority, subject to common democratic and legal institutions.
 They agreed on the European rule of law and a new democratic procedure.

 The five institutions (besides the High Authority) were a Consultative Committee (a chamber representing civil society interests of enterprises, workers and consumers), a parliament, and a Council of government ministers.
 A Court of Justice would decide disputes coming from governments, public or private enterprises, consumer groups, any other group interests or even an individual.
 A complaint could be lodged in a local tribunal or national courts, where appropriate.
 Member states have yet to fulfil and develop the articles in the Paris and Rome treaties for full democracy in the European Parliament and other institutions such as the Economic and Social Committee and the Committee of Regions.

 Schuman described supranational unions as a new stage in human development.
-It contrasted with destructive nationalisms of the nineteenth and twentieth centuries that began in a glorious patriotism and ended in wars.
+It contrasted with destructive nationalisms of the nineteenth and twentieth centuries that began in glorious patriotism and ended in wars.
 He traced the beginning concept of supranationality back to the nineteenth century, such as the Postal Union, and the term supranational is used around the time of the First World War.
 Democracy, which he defined as "in the service of the people and acting in agreement with it", was a fundamental part of a supranational community.
 However, governments only began to hold direct elections to the European Parliament in 1979, and then not according to the treaties.
 A single electoral statute was specified in the treaty for Europe's first community of coal and steel in 1951.
 Civil society (largely non-political) was to have its own elected chamber in the Consultative Committees specific to each Community as democratically agreed, but the process was frozen (as were Europe's parliamentary elections) by Charles de Gaulle and other politicians who opposed the Community method.